mwalmsley/galaxy-datasets/README.md

 - TensorFlow tf.data.Dataset's
 - Framework-independent (i.e. TensorFlow-friendly) download and augmentation code

-You may also be interested in [Galaxy MNIST](https://github.com/mwalmsley/galaxy_mnist) as a simple dataset for teaching/debugging.

 | Name      | Method | PyTorch Dataset | Published | Downloadable | Galaxies
 | ----------- | ----- | ----------- | --- | ---- | ---- |